ServiceStackApps/Chat-React/README.md

 });
 ```

-React has nice support of this gradual design-first workflow where the visual appearance of your App is viewable after each stage of extracting the just HTML markup into its separate Components.
+React has nice support of this gradual design-first dev workflow where the visual appearance of your App remains viewable after each stage of extracting the just HTML markup into its separate Components.

 ## State and Communications between Components